 1. Pour the synthesized solid support to an Eppendorf tube (with or without screw cap).
 Start from half of the support, in case any failure experiment happens.

-2. Add 1 mL conc.
-Ammonium hydroxide to the tube.
+2. Add 1 mL AMA (conc. ammonia/40% methylamine=1/1, V/V) to the tube.
 Make sure the support is submerged in the solution.
 Tightly seal the tube with parafilm, or use the cap with screw to seal it.
-Heat the sample at 55oC for 16h.
+Heat the sample at 65oC for 10min.
 Cool down the sample to room temperature.
-The RNA is now cleaved from the support and all the base-labile protecting groups are removed. (fresh Ammonium hydroxide is important for the complete deprotection.)
+The RNA is now cleaved from the support and all the base-labile protecting groups are removed.

 3. Transfer the supernatant to a new Eppendorf tube.
 Wash the support with 0.4 mL clean water twice, and combine all the supernatants from every washing.